Updated: 6 days ago

 If you visit Friðheimar, handily situated on the Golden Circle route, they will surprise you with just how versatile the humble tomato is.
-Alongside tomato soup, their menu contains tomato pie, tomato pasta, tomato cheesecake and even tomato ice cream.
+Alongside tomato soup, their menu contains tomato pie, tomato pasta, tomato cheesecake, and even tomato ice cream.

 Best place to try it: Simbahöllin in the Westfjords

 If you have a sweet tooth, you could well argue that waffles are the best food in Iceland.
 Light and fluffy, served with heaps of whipped cream and warm, homemade rhubarb jam, it’s a firm favorite with both locals and tourists.
-Waffles are the ideal reward after a day’s hike or as a pick me up to lift the spirits if it’s raining outside.
+Waffles are the ideal reward after a day’s hike or as a pick-me-up to lift the spirits if it’s raining outside.

 Best place to try it: Brynja in Akureyri

 Year-round, Icelanders love to eat ice cream.
-There are ice cream parlors all over the country where you can choose from a variety of flavors.
+There are ice cream parlors all over Iceland where you can choose from a variety of flavors.
 At Brynja in Akureyri, they do things a little differently, making ice cream from milk rather than the usual cream.
 Among the many toppings they offer, licorice is really popular in Iceland.

 Best place to try it: parked up in front of a waterfall in a camping chair beside your campervan

 A healthier option for dessert – or breakfast, of course – would be a pot of skyr.
-This is a dairy product similar to thick, creamy yogurt, and normally served with freshly picked blueberries.
+This is a dairy product similar to thick, creamy yogurt, and is normally served with freshly picked blueberries.
 Icelanders have eaten it for centuries, though it’s only just getting a reputation outside the country.

-Protein rich and fermented with the use of traditional active cultures, it’s easy to see why it’s been consumed with gusto since the Viking era.
+Protein-rich and fermented with the use of traditional active cultures, it’s easy to see why it’s been consumed with gusto since the Viking era.